-Instead, Scientists have discovered that it does the contrary of what people fear of.
+Instead, scientists have discovered that it does the contrary of what people fear of.
 It benefits the overall health of the cat.
 It helps in expelling intestinal gas, alleviate vomiting, and calm anxiousness.
 Catnip is a go-to herb for cold and flu.
 It is extremely helpful for a feverish state.
-It can be a great sleep inducer if fed an appropriate portion of it.
+It’s also a great sleep inducer if fed an appropriate portion of it.
 It helps in reducing the risk of diabetes and age-related illness like Arthritis and Hyperthyroidism.

 Though it is considered safe for your cat, it is still advised to use catnip free of pesticides and fillers.
 Pesticide-free catnip is hard to find, which hints at planning to grow your own catnip.
 Growing some for your cat is a good idea indeed, but make sure you do not do it in an open space.
 Or else, be ready to welcome a bunch of cats from your neighbourhood!